apache/iceberg/docs/spark-writes.md

 ```

 To write data to the sample table, your data needs to be sorted by `days(ts), category` but this is taken care
 of automatically by the default `hash` distribution.
+Previously this would have required manually sorting, but this
+is no longer the case.

 ```sql
 INSERT INTO prod.db.sample